-- 62. Collaboration with UNDP focuses on developing CCA and DRR projects in high-risk countries, including through the Global Environment Facility (GEF), and on post-disaster needs assessment.
-The two organizations are already collaborating on the Japan-funded Africa Adaptation Programme in Kenya, Ethiopia and Malawi. - 63.
-WFP is collaborating with the World Health Organization (WHO) and SCN to advocate on the nutritional impacts of climate change.
-It has contributed significantly to the work of the IASC Task Force on Climate Change. - 64.
-As a member of the United Nations Development Group (UNDG) Task Team on Climate Change and Environmental Sustainability, WFP has contributed to studies and to the development of the UNDG guidance note Integrating Climate Change Considerations in the Country Analysis and the [United Nations Development Assistance Framework] UNDAF. - 65.
+- 65. Collaboration with UNDP focuses on developing CCA and DRR projects in high-risk countries, for example through the Global Environment Facility (GEF), and on post-disaster needs assessment.
+The two organizations are already collaborating on the Japan-funded Africa Adaptation Programme in Kenya, Ethiopia and Malawi.37 - 66.
+WFP is collaborating with the World Health Organization (WHO) and SCN to advocate on the nutritional impacts of climate change.38 It has contributed significantly to the work of the IASC Task Force on Climate Change.39 - 67.
+As a member of the United Nations Development Group (UNDG) Task Team on Climate Change and Environmental Sustainability, WFP has contributed to studies and to the development of the UNDG guidance note Integrating Climate Change Considerations in the Country Analysis and the [United Nations Development Assistance Framework] UNDAF. - 68.
 Enhanced collaboration is being discussed with international and regional financial institutions.
-This includes discussions with the World Bank and its supported governments on scaling up social protection and sustainable land management to support pro-poor climate adaptation, including through transformational initiatives that follow examples from Ethiopia, Rwanda and China.
-Consultations with the African Development Bank aim to develop joint initiatives that boost national and regional capacities to address climate change. - 66.
-In 2010, WFP was accredited as a multilateral implementing entity of the Adaptation Fund, and supports several countries in their applications to the Fund.
-WFP could soon become an accredited agency of the GEF. - 67.
-As part of its closer collaboration with scientific institutions, WFP recently became an observer to the IPCC and is collaborating with Columbia University's International Research Institute for Climate and Society to improve the use of climate information in food security and vulnerability analysis and mapping.
-A partnership for developing a global atlas on hunger and climate change has been created with the United Kingdom's Meteorological Office, a leading institution in climate impact analysis. - 68.
-Collaboration with NGOs on climate-related issues will also become increasingly important at both the global and field levels, especially on innovative community-based approaches.
-With support from the private sector, WFP and Oxfam America are partnering on the development of innovative CCA approaches that combine community-based DRR, cash for assets, risk transfer including insurance-for-work mechanisms, and livelihood-strengthening objectives.
+This includes discussions with the World Bank and its supported governments on scaling up social protection and sustainable land management to support pro-poor climate adaptation, for example through transformational initiatives that follow examples from Ethiopia, Rwanda and China.
+Consultations with the African Development Bank aim to develop joint initiatives that boost national and regional capacities to address climate change. - 69.
+In 2010, WFP was accredited as a multilateral implementing entity of the Adaptation Fund, and it supports several countries in their applications to the Fund.
+In March 2011, a proposal to the fund from Ecuador with WFP as implementing agency has been approved as one of the first Adaptation Fund projects.
+WFP could soon become an accredited agency of the GEF. - 70.
+Collaboration with international and local NGOs on climate-related issues is necessary to ensure interactions with vulnerable communities.
+WFP is also enhancing collaboration with NGOs on innovative community-based approaches.
+With support from the private sector, for example, WFP and Oxfam America are partnering on the development of CCA approaches that combine community-based DRR, cash for assets, risk transfer such as insurance for work mechanisms, and livelihood-enhancement objectives. - 71.
+As part of its collaboration with scientific institutions, WFP recently became an observer to the IPCC and is collaborating with Columbia University's International Research